xpqz/documentation/object-reference-guide/docs/object-reference/a-z/servicenotification.md

 This event is generated in an APL service whenever the Windows Service Control Manager (SCM) requests a change of state.
 See Installation & Configuration Guide:

-APL Application as a ServiceAPL Application as a Service on page 1.
+APL Application as a Service[APL Application as a Service](../../UserGuide/Installation and Configuration/APL Application as a Service.htm#A4S).

 The event message reported as the result of [`⎕DQ`](../../Language/System Functions/dq.htm), or supplied as the right argument to your callback function, is a 4-element vector as follows :